25 Things You Might Not Know About Rhinos

 That’s a lotta poo!
 And it’s the result of rhinos having to consume large amounts of plant material to obtain proper nutrition.
 Nuances in the smell of dung can tell a rhino a lot about others in the area.
 Each rhino’s smell is unique and identifies its owner.
 The dung of a young rhino smells different than that of an adult.
-A male’s dung smells different than a female’s, and the dung of a female in estrus gives off a different odor than that of a non-reproductive female.
-Multiple or communal deposits of dung are known as middens, essentially serving as local “websites” or ”Facebook pages”, allowing rhinos to keep up with their neighbors.
+A male’s dung smells different than a female’s, and the dung of a female in oestrus gives off a different odour than that of a non-reproductive female.
+Multiple or communal deposits of dung are known as middens, essentially serving as local “websites” or ”Facebook pages”, allowing rhinos to keep up with their neighbours.

 10. White rhinos aren’t white and black rhinos aren’t black.

 The white rhino’s name is taken from the Afrikaans word “wyd,” which means “wide” and describes its mouth.
-Early English settlers in South Africa misinterpreted the “wyd” for “white”.
+Early English settlers in South Africa misinterpreted the “wyd” for “white“.
 Black rhinos probably got their name from the dark wet mud in their wallows that made them appear black in color.
-Both species are essentially gray in color.
+Both species are essentially grey in colour.
 By comparison, the famous Blue Rhino, corporate logo for the well-known propane tank company, is entirely a figment of its founder’s imagination.

 11. Rhino pregnancies last 15 – 16 months!

-The only animals with longer gestation periods are elephants, which carry a fetus for close to 2 years!
+The only animals with longer gestation periods are elephants, which carry a foetus for close to 2 years!
 Camels and giraffes have pregnancies lasting 13 to 14 months, while female horses, sea lions and dolphins can require up to a year to give birth.
 A bear’s gestation period is about seven or eight months, a lion’s less than four, and domestic dogs and cats about two.
 The record for the shortest mammalian pregnancy is 12 to 13 days, held jointly by the Virginia opossum, the water opossum or yapok of Central and South America, and the native cat of Australia.